What to Do If You Have Not Received Your Registration Sticker in Florida

 The state of Florida allows drivers to operate their vehicles without a current FL DMV registration sticker if the driver can present an official receipt of the renewal application when asked.
 The definition of an official receipt differs depending on the system used to renew the registration.
 If you used Florida’s smartphone app, you will be given a digital document as a receipt to show law enforcement officials.
 If you renewed your DMV registration sticker online, you will be emailed a confirmation that can be printed and used as proof of your renewal.

-It is important to note that if you have renewed your registration in person at a local FL DMV office, you will receive the registration the same day.
+It is important to note that if you renew your registration in person at a local FL DMV office, you will receive the registration the same day.

 Additional Consequences of a Car Sticker Not Received Florida